 - Secret Siblings: Other destroyermen frequently note that the Mice look and act like they could be brothers.
 That's because, unbeknownst to anybody else, they are half-brothers born to the same mother.

 - Those Two Guys: Gilbert and Isak.

-- Unrequited Love Lasts Forever: Even after accepting that Spanky doesn't have the same feelings her her that she does for him, she never really moves on.
+- Unrequited Love Lasts Forever: Even after Tabby accepts that Spanky doesn't reciprocate her feelings, she never really moves on.
 Probably because they've been serving on the same ship all this time.

 - Wrench Wench: Tabby works the boilers and is a ('cat) girl.
 She's also cute by 'cat standards.